mkbabb/parse-that/docs/perf-optimization-rust.md

 ### Phase 6: Honest String Decoding

-An audit revealed that parse_that was not decoding JSON string escapes — returning raw `\n` as two bytes instead of a newline character.
+An audit revealed that parse_that was not decoding JSON string escapes—returning raw `\n` as two bytes instead of a newline character.
 All competitors do full unescaping.
 We implemented a two-tier `Cow<'a, str>` approach:

 **Fast path** (`json_string_decoded_fast`): SIMD-scan with `memchr2('"', '\\')`
 hoping for no escapes.
-If the closing `"` is found before any `\`, return `Cow::Borrowed(&str)` — zero allocation, zero copy.
+If the closing `"` is found before any `\`, return `Cow::Borrowed(&str)`—zero allocation, zero copy.

 **Cold path** (`json_string_unescape`, marked `#[cold]`): On first `\`, copy the prefix into a `String`, then decode escapes one at a time: